 Full installations include up to 30 feet of pipe.
-Any pipe required for the installation over and above the 30 feet allowed in the flat rate for full installation shall be at additional cost.
+Installations over 30 feet in length shall be performed on a time and materials basis through a deposit.
 The cost of permit associated with fire hydrant installations will be determined at the time of application.
 The cost of permit is dependent upon its jurisdiction.

-Full Installation \$ 21,182.00 Upgrade \$ 8,303.00
+Full Installation \$ 24,176.00 Upgrade \$ 9,358.00